GabrieleT0/Lost-in-LOD/KGs-Quality-Analyzer/test/README.md

 ### VoID file availability (SPARQLES)

-For the test only KG that are measured by both applications are considered.
+For the test only KGs that are measured by both applications are considered.

 |Total KGs Tested|Passed|Failures|
 |---|---|---|
 |55|29|26|

-Failures means that the result between SPARQLES and KG Heartbeat is different.
+Failures means that the result between SPARQLES and KGs Quality Analyzer is different.
 For the 26 KGs for which the result was different, we analyzed the result in depth and we obtained that:

 - For 26 KGs, the result from KGs Quality Analyzer is that the VoID file is **online** and for SPARQLES **offline**.
 By manual check we found that the VoID file is **online** and our tool correctly recover it and parse it to extract the metadata about the KG.